fan19-hub/LEMMA/prompts/reason_modify.md

 In one or more paragraphs, output your reasoning steps.
 In the final line, output your predicted category that this news belongs to.
 (Please don't output anything else except the category)

+## Your Response:
+Let's think step by step,